Police: Man shot by Portland police had replica handgun

 Two officers fired a 40mm device that shoots non-lethal projectiles, and one officer fired a gun, police said.

-An ambulance was called abd by 9:48 a.m. officers were performing CPR on Delgado, who died of a single gunshot wound, police said.
+An ambulance was called and by 9:48 a.m. officers were performing CPR on Delgado, who died of a single gunshot wound, police said.

 Police previously identified the officer who fired his gun as Zachary Delong.
 He is on paid administrative leave, authorities said.